hazelcast/hazelcast-reference-manual/src/JCache-APICacheWriter.md

 ### CacheWriter

 You use a `javax.cache.integration.CacheWriter` to update an external backend resource.
-If the cache is configured to be `write-through`, this process is executed transparently to the users code.
+If the cache is configured to be `write-through`, this process is executed transparently to the user's code.
 Otherwise, there is currently no way to trigger writing changed entries to the external resource to a user-defined point in time.

 If bulk operations throw an exception, `java.util.Collection` has to be cleaned of all successfully written keys so the cache implementation can determine what keys are written and can be applied to the cache state.

-The following example performs the following tasks.
+The following example performs the following tasks:

 - It implements `CacheWriter`.
 - It overrides the `write` method to write the specified entry to the underlying store.